You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

 Two weeks into the cut, I had a pull day.
 Being depleted of carbs and sugar, I felt weak and tired.
-I knew I will have the hard time repeating my all time max of 10 x 95Kg deadlifts.
+I knew I will have a hard time repeating my all-time max of 10 x 95Kg deadlifts.

-My ego dismissed the idea of de-loading some weights and I forced myself to finish 10 repetition at all cost.
+My ego dismissed the idea of de-loading some weights and I forced myself to finish 10 repetitions at all cost.
 How stupid I was.

 After the first set, I noticed a strange pain on my lower right back.
 It was a warning, that I should stop doing whatever I was doing immediately.
 But I didn’t listen.

 I wanted to finish my workout or else I miss my potential gains from pull exercises that week.
 I overcame the pain and pushed my reps through.